github/archive-program/TheTechTree.md

 _Ruby on Rails Tutorial_ by Michael Hartl (Pearson)

-_Django for Professionals: Production Websites with Python & Django by William S. Vincent
+_Django for Professionals: Production Websites with Python & Django_ by William S. Vincent (Still River)

 ### Scientific computing